Simply follow the instructions below to apply to the TSA Alien Flight Training program.:

 You can still learn to fly in the US if you are a citizen of another country, but you must receive approval first from TSA - Transportation Security Authority.
 If you want to do an Introductory Flight, you can do that without contacting TSA.
-Just go to the "Contact" page and send me an email to schedule it.

 You will need TSA approval for a Private Pilot license, Sport Pilot License, Instrument Rating, or Multi-engine Rating.
 The process can take as little as a week, but usually no more than 2-3 weeks if you follow up with all of the instructions.